 The employer would only be able to defend this claim if they could show that the dismissal was objectively justified.

-If you believe that you have suffered discrimination as part of an applications process, at work or upon termination and would like to speak to one of our specialist solicitors for further advice, please contact Judith Curran by email or telephone 01689 887872.
+If you believe that you have suffered discrimination as part of an application process, at work or upon termination and would like to speak to one of our specialist solicitors for further advice, please contact our Employment team on 01689 887840.